Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 The *getTransportDrawable* function looks at the travelmode of the leg (led.getTravelMode) and supplies an icon accordingly.

 ### JourneyQuery
 From a parcel object a JourneyQuery object is created.
-The object consist of, amongst other things, a ArrayList of strings called *transportModes*.
+The object consist of, amongst other things, a ArrayList of strings called *transportModes*. *transportModes* consists of user decided travel modes accessed from backend.
+**This is where user input is accessed**

+### hasAdditionalFiltering
+Checks if the user have filtered travel modes.

+### toJson
+`
+public JSONObject toJson(boolean all) throws JSONException `

 ### onSearchRoutes